 Since our clinic’s inception nearly ten years ago, VCI has been at the forefront of the evolution in anti-wrinkle techniques.
 Our subtle approach allows the face to move naturally because our anti-wrinkle techniques lift areas of the face by altering the dynamics of various muscles.
 We don’t rely on the common anti-wrinkle side-effect of completely frozen facial muscles.
 Our delicate approach requires higher skills and much more careful assessment and choice of treatment.

-Victorian Cosmetic Institute uses a variety of anti-wrinkle product and techniques.
+Victorian Cosmetic Institute uses a variety of anti-wrinkle products and techniques.
 Our clinics are licenced for surgery and operate to high quality standards.
 Each anti-wrinkle product has unique characteristics such as differing onset times, and our doctors, lead by Dr Gavin Chan, are highly advanced at planning the right approach for each face.
 VCI operates clinics in Templestowe, Berwick, Beaumaris and Toorak.

 Anti-wrinkle Quick Facts